HallaSurvivor/Blog/_posts/2024-07-03-topological-topos-3-bonus-axioms.md

 ---
 layout: post
-title: Topological Topos 3 -- Bonus Axioms
+title: Life in Johnstone's Topological Topos 3 -- Bonus Axioms
 tags:
   - life-in-the-topological-topos
 ---

-In the first post of the series, we talked about what the topological topos is, and how we can think about its objects (and, importantly, how we can relate computations in the topos $\mathcal{T}$ to computations with topological spaces in "the real world").
-In part two, we talked about algebraic structures, and how (for example) groups in $\mathcal{T}$ are related to topological groups!
+In the [first post][64] of the series, we talked about what the topological topos is, and how we can think about its objects (and, importantly, how we can relate computations in the topos $\mathcal{T}$ to computations with topological spaces in "the real world").
+In [part two][66], we talked about algebraic structures, and how (for example) groups in $\mathcal{T}$ are related to topological groups.

 In that post we alluded to the presence of ~bonus axioms~ that allow us to reason in $\mathcal{T}$ more freely than in many other topoi.
 For instance,